 Before IDFC, he was a professor and Executive Director of the Centre for Emerging Markets Solutions (CEMS) at the top-ranked Indian School of Business (ISB).
 In 2012, he was named to Wired Magazine’s “Smart List 2012: 50 people who will change the world.”
 In 2013 and 2016, he was a Fellow at the Legatum Institute in London.
 He was selected as a Young Global Leader for 2009 by the World Economic Forum, where he currently serves as vice-chair of the South Asia regional board, and on the Global Futures Council on The Future of Cities and Urbanisation.

-He is a member of the international advisory board of Unicredit Bank of Italy; the boards of India’s Centre for Civil Society; Advocata, a Sri Lankan think tank; THNK, The Amsterdam School of Creative Leadership; FHRS, an affordable housing firm; Climate Policy Foundation; the steering committee of GSM Association's (GSMA) Interact Group; and on the investment committee of Endiya Partners, an Indian deep-tech venture fund.
+He is a member on the boards of India’s Centre for Civil Society; THNK, The Amsterdam School of Creative Leadership; the board of trustees of the Commons Project in New York; and on the investment committee of Endiya Partners, an Indian deep-tech venture fund.

 For a decade, he served as an independent director at the Soros Economic Development Fund (SEDF) in New York, a global impact investing pioneer.
 He was also a long-serving member of the International Advisory Board of Unicredit Bank, Italy’s largest bank.
 He completed his M.A., M.Phil and Ph.D. at Columbia University in New York.